To give you a bit more clarity on the final project, here are some comments aligned with the various elements of the project.

 - Strong and Authentic connection (to your larger semester or learning context, to your local learning environment e.g. are you in Canada or another country, and to the students own ‘world’)

 - Rich learning that uncovers the curriculum (For example, are there identifiable goals that require individual work, group or community work, and reflection?
-Do the students have a chance to contribute the design of the project?)
+Do the students have a chance to contribute the design of the project?
+What opportunities exist to connect to other courses are elements of your curriculum?)

 - Ongoing learning– not a one-time thing (Are they developing skills as well as demonstrating new learning or knowledge?
 Are they building on previous work?
-Are there opportunities to use a product or skill beyond the end of the project?)
+Are there opportunities to use a product or skill beyond the end of the project?
+How would an interdisciplinary approach for example allow the project to persist longitudinally?)

 - Theoretically-supported pedagogy (Although there are overlaps between some of the approaches you have examined, can we discern a clear adherence to some of the principles throughout the work?)